initstate, random, setstate, srandom - pseudo-random number functions

 char *initstate(unsigned seed, char *state, size_t size);

-char *setstate(const char *state);
+char *setstate(char *state);

 void srandom(unsigned seed);